-Raven Huang has a longstanding interest in understanding how protein enzymes catalyze novel chemical reactions.
+Raven Huang is interested in understanding how protein enzymes catalyze novel chemical reactions.
 His research focuses on drug discovery, enzymology, host-pathogen interactions, protein synthesis, protein-nucleic acid interactions, RNA biology, and toxins.
-Since Huang started his independent career at the University of Illinois, his main focus has been on mechanistic and structural studies of protein enzymes involved in RNA modifications and editing.
-More recently, his lab is mainly engaged in studies of RNA damage by ribotoxins, and protein enzymes performing RNA repair as antidotes of ribotoxins.
+Since Huang started his independent career at the University of Illinois, his primary focus has been mechanical and structural studies of protein enzymes involved in RNA modifications and editing.
+More recently, his lab mainly studies RNA damage by ribotoxins and protein enzymes performing RNA repair as antidotes of ribotoxins.

 Huang received his Ph.D. from the University of Washington.
-During his postdoc, he focused on studies of HIV-1 reverse transcriptase (RT) interacting with DNA template: primer and an incoming dNTP.
+During his postdoc, he focused on HIV-1 reverse transcriptase studies interacting with DNA template primer and an incoming dNTP.